¡Bienvenidos a la clase de español!

 We are so very excited to start off another fabulous year with you and your students.
 We are committed in bringing our knowledge and love for Spanish and the Spanish culture to our school.
 For those new families out there, I would like to introduce my team and myself.

-I am Señora Mariana Mathews, the LBCS Spanish coordinator and lead teacher.
+I am Señora Mariana Mathews, the LBCS Spanish coordinator and Middle Years Program teacher.
 I am originally from Córdoba Argentina, and have been fortunate enough to live and school in Chile, México and Spain.
-I obtained my BA in Spanish and then my Teaching Credentials and MA in Education from UCLA.
-I have a son who is a Junior at Del Oro HS and another, a 7th grader in LBCS!
+I obtained both my BA in Spanish and then my Teaching Credentials and MA in Education from UCLA.
+I have a son who is a Senior at Del Oro HS and another, an 8th grader in LBCS!
 I love this school, the staff and all the families that continue to make this place a community for all.

-Our new Primary teacher is Señora Arlene Hill.
+Our Primary teachers will be Señora Arlene Hill and Señora Vilma Pooler.
 Sra.
 Hill was born in the US and is of Mexican decent.
 She was lucky to have learned Spanish from her parents and grandparents.
-She has been teaching Spanish with Sombrero Time, our program partner, for nine years and I am thrilled to have her on our team.
+Sra.
+Pooler is from Costa Rica and has worked with us in the early years of LBCS in the middle years program.
+They have both been teaching Spanish with Sombrero Time, our program partner, for over nine years and I am thrilled to have them on our team.

 Our goal is to promote a curiosity and an open mind to the many diverse Spanish cultures in a fun, respectful and engaging way.
 Learning additional languages connects us to the world around us and to a deeper understanding of who we are and where we are from.